ewcloud/ewc-ansible-role-ssh-bastion/README.md

 | fail2ban_whitelist_ip_ranges | IPv4 ranges (in CIDR format) to be whitelisted in Fail2ban configuration.
 When in doubt, do not set.
 Examples: `''`, `['10.0.0.0/24']` | `list(string)` | n/a | yes |

 ## Dependencies
+> 💡 Upon execution, the template creates SBOM in SPDX format and stores it as `sbom.json` within VM's file system root directory

 Third-party components used in the resulting environment.